exakat/exakat-docs/User/Configuration.rst

 The precedence of the directives is the same as the list above : command line options always have highest priority, config.ini files are in second, when command line are not available, and finally, the default values are read in the code.

-Some of the directives are only available in the config.ini files.
+Some of the directives are only available in the config.ini files, or at the engine level.

 Common Options
 ###############